 If you can help, or would like to find out more about any of these opportunities, please email us at firstname.lastname@example.org

-Our secretary Graham Rogers is standing down at the AGM so we need to find someone who can take the minutes at the committee meetings and AGM.
+Our previous secretary Graham Rogers stood down at the 2018 AGM so we need to find someone who can take the minutes at the committee meetings and AGM.
 We have about 8 meetings a year, at around 6 week intervals, held in the committee members houses, which last about 1 1/2 hours each.
 We use email for communications.
 We also have the AGM in November each year.

-Could you help? if you would like to find out more contact firstname.lastname@example.org to discuss the role with Graham.
+Could you help? if you would like to find out more please contact email@example.com and we would be very happy to discuss in more detail.

 Simon Birch, Alison Bromilow and Gillian Penrose divide up the applications in our area among the group and use email to discuss our responses.
 If the application is particularly large or significant we may meet together to discuss.
 We also meet developers in the early stages of design to identify particular issues and try to shape the development to compliment the area.
 We attend occasional University of Bristol forward planning meetings where development which may affect Redland and Cotham residents is discussed.
 We are a small team and would be pleased to hear from anyone who would like to work with us.